seird/pico/README.md

+# Pico projects

-# Remote temperature measurement
+## Remote temperature measurement

 Measure temperature on a remote location.
 The measurement is sent with an nrf24l01 transceiver to a server.
-An intermediate relay node is used to cover more distance.

 Parts:
-- **Temperature measurement**:
 - pico
 - nrf24l01+
 - DS18B20
-- **Relay**:
-    - pico
-    - nrf24l01+
-- **Server**:
-    - raspberry pi
-    - nrf24l01+

-## Temperature measurement

 ~1.17mA @ SM_SLEEP